sallmazakii/Basic-Core-Banking-System/README.md

 1. Clone the repository: `https://github.com/sallmazakii/Basic-Core-Banking-System`
 2. Create a PostgreSQL database named `core_banking_system`
 3. Update the `application.properties` file with your PostgreSQL username and password
-4. Build the project: `mvn clean install`
+4. Build the project: `mvn clean package`
-5. Run the application: `java -jar target/core-banking-system-0.0.1-SNAPSHOT.jar`
+5. Run the application: `java -jar target/core-banking-system-0.0.1-SNAPSHOT.war`

 The application should now be running on `http://localhost:8080`.
 You can use a tool like Postman to test the API endpoints.